 Question 5: Do you believe that the Working Groups proposed definition of ‘Eligible Services Facility’ is appropriate for what DCP 387 is seeking to achieve?
 Please provide the rationale behind your response.

-For information: The definition of ‘Eligible Services Facility’ that was developed for CMP334 (WACM1) and which was approved by Ofgem is as follows:

 Code Specific Matters

 Reference Documents

 Attachment 4: Ofgem letter dated 1st April 2021 on their decision on request of a third party for designation to raise a DCUSA modification proposal.